borarotana/roadmap-for-frontend/LearnWeb/readme.md

 # 📁 My First Web Project
-This is a basic website I built using HTML, CSS, and JavaScript.
+This is a basic calculator website I built using HTML, CSS, and JavaScript.
 The goal is to learn how to build and structure web pages.

 ---